 When a home is pending or contingent, it’s not against the law for another buyer to ask for a tour, express interest in the home, or even make a competing offer.
 But compared with a home that is not under contract, it is less likely that a competing buyer will get the property.

-It’s OK to make offers on these properties, but buyers shouldn’t get their hopes up.
+While you may make offers on these properties, buyers don’t get your hopes up.
 Depending on how close the buyer and seller are to closing, it’s not legally possible for the seller to accept another offer.

 Recommended: Guide to Buying, Selling, and Updating Your Home